RasmusDonbaek/Ludo-help-for-tools-of-AI/README.md

 		  You can avoid making a move even if you have legal move options</li>
 	</ol>
 <strong>A quick sanity check</strong> is to have 4 'ludo_player_ramdon' players play many games against each other.<br/>
-If they ecah take turn starting they are all expected to win 25% of the time. <br/> For me player_0 only wins ~ 18% and player_3 wins ~ 40% of the games, showing a significant bias.<br/>
+If they ecah take turn starting the game they are all expected to win 25% of the time. <br/> For me player_0 only wins ~ 18% and player_3 wins ~ 40% of the games, showing a significant bias.<br/>

 Code fixes for the bugs and bad software design will be uploaded shortly.